Welcome to IT-Branschen – The Channel for IT News, Cybersecurity and Digital Trends

 10. D-Link Multiple Products Remote Code Execution (CVE-2015-2051) – A remote code execution vulnerability exists in several D-Link products.
 Successful exploitation of this vulnerability could allow a remote attacker to execute arbitrary code on the affected system.

-Last month remained Anubis in first place as the most common mobile malware, followed by AhMyth and Hiddad .
+Last month remained Anubis in first place as the most common mobile malware, followed by AhMyth and Hidden .

 1. Anubis – Anubis is a banking Trojan malware designed for Android mobile phones.
 Since it was first discovered, it has gained additional features including Remote Access Trojan (RAT) functionality, keylogger, audio recording capabilities, and various ransomware features.
 It has been detected on hundreds of different applications available in the Google Store.

 2. AhMyth – AhMyth is a Remote Access Trojan (RAT) which was discovered 2017.
-It is distributed through Android apps available on app stores and various websites.
-When a user installs one of these infected apps, the malware can collect sensitive information from the device and perform actions such as key logging, taking screenshots, sending SMS and activating the camera, which are commonly used to steal sensitive information.
+It is distributed via Android apps found on app stores and various websites.
+When a user installs one of these infected apps, the malware can collect sensitive information from the device and perform actions such as keylogging, taking screenshots, sending SMS, and activating the camera, which are commonly used to steal sensitive information.

-3. Hiddad - Hiddad is an Android malware that repackages legitimate apps and then releases them to a third-party store.
-Its main function is to display advertisements, but it can also access important security features built into the operating system.
+3. Hidden – Hiddad is a malware for Android that repackages legitimate apps and then releases them to a third-party store.
+Its main function is to display ads, but it can also access important security features built into the operating system.

 Top attacked industries globally